evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-04/readme.md

 Request timed out.
 ```

-One common solution is to run a test pod that you can attach to and run shell commands from inside the pod.
+How can we test our application?
+One common solution is to run a test pod that you can attach to and run interactive shell commands from inside the pod.
 There are several well known images for such a tasks, one of them called [busybox](https://busybox.net/), but the image we will use is [busyboxplus:curl](https://hub.docker.com/r/radial/busyboxplus).
 This is because it contains `curl` command that need for our testing.

 ```bash
 # Run pod as interactive shell